Your binder contains too many pages, the maximum is 40.

 December 11, 2014, African Law & Business

-Covington's Adele Faure and Ashwin Kaja have authored this piece on the implications of the Ebola crisis on international businesses:
+Covington's Ashwin Kaja authored this piece on the implications of the Ebola crisis on international businesses:

-Although headway has been made in curbing the spread of the Ebola virus in Guinea, Liberia, and Sierra Leone, more than 16,000 people to date have contracted the virus and nearly 7,000 have died in what the World Health ...
+Although headway has been made in curbing the spread of the Ebola virus in Guinea, Liberia, and Sierra Leone, more than 16,000 people to date have contracted the virus and nearly 7,000 have died in what the World Health Organization (WHO) calls the ...

 December 5, 2014, The Washington Post